kmcnaught/SmoothMousePlugin/README.md

 - Replace the implementation with your own eye tracker integration
 - After compiling your code, zip up the contents of your `Release` folder to use as a release asset
 - Create a release on github, with your zipped folder as an asset
 - Add the topic `optikey-plugin` to your repo and your plugin will now be discovered by Optikey's Plugin Search Wizard.
+- ⚠️The Optikey Plugin Wizard uses the Github API, without authentication.
+This means there is a limited daily quota which we use strategically to ensure new plugins are picked up ASAP.
+However, if you are repeatedly polling for testing purposes, and making lots of changes, you will hit this quota.
+You will see this in Optikey's logs and you will need to either test from another machine, or wait until the next day.